 Founding Members Celebrate 20 Years of WiT

 We were honoured to host some of our founding members at our 2017 WiT Awards to help celebrate our 20 year anniversary.
 In the beginning WiT had the support of just 10 women: Sonja Bernhardt, Jenny Beresford, Anne McGill, Carolyn Hill, Bernadette Hyland, Liz Manning, Yvonne Packbier, Joanne Sherman, Glenda Slingsby and Ann Uldridge.
 Later joined by Sonya Trau (formerly D'Aoust) and Jeanette McLeod.
-Ann-Marie Birkhill and Carrie Hillyard joined later to start the first Life Sciences Chapter.
+Ann-Marie Birkhill and Carrie Hillyard and Jane Andrews joined later to start the first Life Sciences Chapter.

 These brave 10+ women have grown to more than 5,500 members and affiliates and the founding members should be proud of the foundations they laid for such an amazing organisation, their spirits live on.

 (pictured l-r Bernadette Hyland, Sonja Bernhardt & Glenda Slingsby.
 Ann Uldridge with Sonja Bernhardt)